elixir-lsp/elixir-ls/README.md

 }
 ```

 Please make sure that `startApps` is not set to `true`.
-To clarify, `startApps` is a configuration option in ElixirLS debugger that controls whether or not to start the applications in the Mix project before running the task.
+To clarify, `startApps` is a configuration option in the ElixirLS debugger.
+It controls whether or not to start the applications in the Mix project before running the task.
 In the case of Phoenix applications, setting `startApps` to `true` can interfere with the application's normal startup process and cause issues.

-If you are running tests in the Phoenix application, you may need to set `startApps` to true to ensure that the necessary applications are started before the tests run.
+If you are running tests in the Phoenix application, you may need to set `startApps` to true.
+This will ensure that the necessary applications are started before the tests run.

 ### NIF modules limitation

 It's important to note that NIF (Native Implemented Function) modules cannot be interpreted due to limitations in `:int`.
-Therefore, these modules need to be excluded using the `excludeModules` option.
+Therefore, these modules need to be excluded, using the `excludeModules` option.
 This option can also be used to disable interpretation for specific modules when it's not desirable, such as when performance is unsatisfactory.

 ```json
 {